xpdavid/CS2103R-Report/index.md

 The most boring thing for reviewers is to finding typos in PR.
 The reviewer may need to spend unnecessary time finding typos.
 Also, the submitter get disappointed.
 Here is the solution.
 If we follow strictly the camel case naming conversion and use underscore to separate word in constants.
 We can leave this work to computer bots.

-The idea is that we extract words from variable names or method names and check whether it exists in english dictionary to find typos.
+The idea is that we extract words from variable names or method names and check whether it exists in any english dictionary to find typos.

-There existing [a comprehensive english dictionary](https://github.com/dwyl/english-words), which included around 34 thousands english words.
+There existing [a comprehensive english dictionary](https://github.com/dwyl/english-words), which includes around 34 thousands english words.
 In addition, we could define our own words such as `html`, `css` and `tooltips`.

 Customised `CheckStyle` check: